tshuna001/Unarine_Tshiwawa_Blog/_posts/2020-01-24-Supervised-Machine-Learning:- classification- task- (star- clusters- classification).md

     None

-- NB: There are 236620 instances in the dataset, which means that it is very small by Machine Learning standards, but it’s perfect to get started.
+- NB: There are 236620 instances in the dataset, which means that it is fair enough by Machine Learning standard.

 - All attributes are numerical, except the `TYC2`, `Cluster`, `PMused ` and `disterrL1350` field are catergotical and `duplicated_source` field is boolean.